This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Veggies: Add carrots or celery for extra nutrition.
+• Vegetables: Add chopped carrots or celery for extra flavor and nutrition.

 How To Make Zuppa Toscana

-These step-by-step photos and instructions help you visualize how to make a small batch of Zuppa Toscana.
+These photos and instructions help you visualize how to make this small batch Zuppa Toscana recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Cook bacon in a 2-quart saucepan over medium-high heat until crisp, about 3 minutes.
-Transfer to a paper towel-lined plate and set aside.
+1. Cook the Bacon: In a 2-quart saucepan over medium-high heat, cook the bacon until crisp, about 3 minutes.
+Transfer to a paper towel-lined plate.

-2. Add Italian sausage, onions, garlic, and chili powder to the drippings and cook, breaking up the sausage with a spoon until browned and no longer pink, about 5 minutes.
+2. Cook the Sausage and Vegetables: Add sausage, onions, garlic, and chili powder to the pan.
+Cook, breaking up the sausage, until browned and fully cooked, about 5 minutes.

-3. Pour in the chicken broth and add the diced potatoes.
-Bring to a boil, then reduce heat to medium-low and simmer, stirring occasionally, until the potatoes are slightly softened, about 12 minutes.
+3. Add Broth and Potatoes: Pour in the chicken broth and stir in the diced potatoes.
+Bring to a boil, then reduce heat to medium-low.
+Simmer, stirring occasionally, until the potatoes are slightly tender, about 12 minutes.

-4. Add the spinach and cook for 3 minutes.
+4. Add Spinach: Stir in the spinach and cook for 3 minutes.

-5. Turn off heat and stir in cream.
+5. Add Cream: Turn off the heat and stir in the cream.

-6. Pour into a bowl and top with crumbled bacon.
+6. Serve: Pour into a bowl and top with the crumbled bacon.

 Six photos showing the steps involved in making zuppa toscana soup.